dpcorbett/simple-list/README.md

 # simple-list

-A simple contiguous list written in C. It comes with a cli test driver.
+A simple contiguous list written in C. It comes with a cl test driver.

 #### &copy; dpc 10/Aug/2001